Sapienza-University-Rome/ADM/2021/Homework_2/README.md

     a[l + i] = a[l + n/2 + i]
     a[l + n/2 + i] = tmp
 ```
-1. How much running time does it take to execute splitSwap(a, 0, n)?
+1. How much running time does it take to execute *splitSwap(a, 0, n)*?
 (We want a Big O analysis.)
 2. What does this algorithm do?
 Is it optimal?
 Describe the mechanism of the algorithm in details, we do not want to know only its final result.

 **HINT:** Consider the scenario where len(a) and n are numbers that are a power of 2.

 ### TQ3
-In the knapsack problem we are given n objects and each object i has a weight w_i and a value v_i.
-We are also given a weight budget W.
+In the knapsack problem we are given n objects and each object *i* has a weight *w_i* and a value *v_i*.
+We are also given a weight budget *W*.
-The problem is to select a set of objects with total weight bounded by W that maximized the sum of their values.
+The problem is to select a set of objects with total weight bounded by *W* that maximized the sum of their values.
 The following are three natural heuristics:
    - Order them in increasing order of weight and then visit them sequentially, adding them to the solution as long as the budget is not exceeded
    - Order them in decreasing order of values, and then visit them sequentially, adding them to the solution if the budget is not exceeded
-   - Order them in decreasing relative value (v_i / w_i), and then visit them sequentially, adding them to the solution if the budget is not exceeded
+   - Order them in decreasing relative value *(v_i / w_i)*, and then visit them sequentially, adding them to the solution if the budget is not exceeded

 For each of the heuristics, provide a counterexample, that is, an example of a problem instance in which the heuristic fails to provide the optimal solution.